Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in Recommender Systems: Introduction

 \subsection{Overview of Main Findings and Contributions}

-Considering RQ1, according to our literature review, explanations' quality is indirectly evaluated in offline experiments in studies, as they rely on other contributions, such as improvements in ranking accuracy and diversity \cite{nunes2017systematic}.
-As a result, explanations are assessed by anecdotal evidence.
-At the same time, current explanation offline metrics have not been tested regarding user perception when largely evaluated.
-Consequently, there is no support on the literature of the correlation of explanation goals and currently used offline explanation metrics, which can lead to a mismatch where the evolution of algorithms on offline explanation metrics do not match the actual improvement of explanations under user perception. \looseness=-1
+Considering RQ1, according to our rapid literature review, the quality of explanations is indirectly evaluated in offline experiments, as they rely on other contributions, such as improvements in ranking accuracy and diversity \cite{nunes2017systematic}.
+As a result, explanations are assessed using anecdotal evidence \cite{10.1145/3583558}.
+While some offline explanation metrics, such as NLP-based metrics, do not correlate with human perception in conversational \ac{RS} \cite{10.1145/3627043.3659574}, others, such as path-based metrics, have not been extensively evaluated in terms of user perceptions.
+As a result, improvements in offline metrics may not necessarily translate into enhancements in explanations as perceived by users. \looseness=-1

-Regarding RQ2, our results show indications that offline measurements of attributes and interacted items correlate with explanation goals.
-In particular, we identify a trade-off between the goals of transparency and trust, related to attributes that are common across all the items (such as ``drama'' in the example of Figure \ref{fig:graph}), and engagement and persuasiveness, related to rare attributes that form an explanation (such to ``Joanna Johnston'' in the example of Figure \ref{fig:graph}).\looseness=-1
+Regarding RQ2, our results suggest that offline measurements of attributes and interacted items reflect users’ perceptions of explanation goals to some extent.
+In particular, engagement appears to be sensitive to the diversity of attributes within explanations, whereas transparency, trust, and persuasiveness are influenced by users’ perceptions of both popularity and diversity.
+Consequently, offline explanation metrics still need to evolve to more reliably align with explanation goals and users’ understanding.\looseness=-1